 To get an inmate’s CDC# or housing assignment, individuals should call the Public Information Officer (PIO) or the inmate locator at the institution (see below for phone numbers).

 Those people who don’t know where an inmate is housed may contact the Department’s ID Unit at (916) 445-6713.
 A date of birth will be required if the person they are inquiring about has a common name.

 CDCR and Viapath Technologies (VPT) are initiating inbound electronic communications to CDCR facilities.
-NOTE: Not all equipment has arrived to every institution.
-Print services will be activated once equipment is received.
-Once activated, all incarcerated people will be able to receive emails and photographs from friends and family through the VPT website.
-When an electronic correspondence is received at an institution without tablets deployed, mailroom staff will print and forward the correspondence to the incarcerated person.
-The cost of an inbound electronic communication (e-message, photo, or e-Card) will be $.05 each (2,000 character maximum).
-Learn more.
+CDCR and Viapath Technologies (VPT) are rolling out tablets to institutions statewide.
+Once tablets are active at an institution, users are able to receive emails and photographs from friends and family.
+The cost of an inbound electronic communication (e-message, photo, or e-Card) is $.05 each (2,000 character maximum).

-Most inmates have access to telephones and can initiate outgoing collect calls.
-When corresponding with an inmate, individuals may provide a telephone number where an inmate can call them collect.
-It is up to the inmate to initiate the call.
+Most incarcerated people have access to telephones and can initiate outgoing calls.
+Beginning January 1, 2023, all telephone audio calls made from an incarcerated person in a California state prison are free of charge to the incarcerated person and their friends and families.
+When corresponding with an incarcerated person, individuals may provide a telephone number where an incarcerated person can call them.
+It is up to the incarcerated person to initiate the call.
 Phone calls are limited to 15 minutes.